idno/known/README.md

 ###Self-hosting

-If you are installing Known for use on your own website, we HIGHLY recommend using the installable packages from <https://withknown.com/opensource>, installation will be much easier!
+If you are installing Known for use on your own website, we HIGHLY recommend using the installable packages from <https://withknown.com/opensource>.
+Installation will be much easier!

 You can also opt to check out the bleeding edge code from the git repository: <https://github.com/idno/Known>